amandadistler/hello-world/README.md

-I’m an entrepreneur and lifelong problem-solver currently pursuing a B.S. in Data Analytics at SNHU.
+I’m an entrepreneur and lifelong problem solver currently pursuing a B.S. in Data Analytics at SNHU.
 For the past 20+ years, I balanced raising a family with running multiple businesses, where I gained experience in operations, budgeting, and process improvement.
 Now, I’m shifting my focus to data analytics — building skills in SQL, Python, and Excel and creating projects to put what I’m learning into practice.
 🔧 Skills I’m Learning
 SQL – querying and analyzing structured data
 Python – data cleaning and simple visualizations using Jupyter Notebook